panva/jose/docs/jwe/flattened/encrypt/classes/FlattenedEncrypt.md

 ▸ **setAdditionalAuthenticatedData**(`aad`): `this`

-Sets the Additional Authenticated Data on the FlattenedEncrypt object.
+Sets the Additional Authenticated Data on the JWE producer.

 #### Parameters